bonsol-collective/prover-network/README.md

 ## Use

-initiate the rust prover network harness with a `ctor` constructor before implementing tests, then tear down the harness in your final test.
+initiate the rust prover network harness with a `ctor` constructor before implementing tests

 ```
     const BONSOL_PROVER_NODE_COUNT: usize = 1;